albertzak/open/readme.md

 http://worrydream.com/MagicInk/#interactivity_considered_harmful

-That is, this software is normally “used” by simply looking at it, with no interaction whatsoever.
+That is, this software is normally "used" by simply looking at it, with no interaction whatsoever.
 In contradiction to the premise of interaction design, this software is at its best when acting non-interactively.

 Accordingly, all interactive mechanisms—the buttons and bookmarks list—are hidden when the mouse pointer is outside the widget.
 Unless the user deliberately wants to interact with it, the widget appears as a pure information graphic with no manipulative clutter.
-(Tufte uses the term “administrative debris.”)
+(Tufte uses the term "administrative debris.")

 Generality.
-If we think of a computer as a machine that runs software, then in some sense, all data handled by a computer platform must be “software.”
+If we think of a computer as a machine that runs software, then in some sense, all data handled by a computer platform must be "software."
 The data making up a JPEG image, for example, can be thought of as the encoding of a program that describes a picture.
-(This is sometimes called the “data is code” equivalence.)
-But the limitations of the JPEG platform result in severely lobotomized “programs”—they cannot animate, respond to context, incorporate new compression techniques, or otherwise take any advantage of the computer beyond what JPEG explicitly allows.
-A crippled platform cripples a designer’s means of expression.
+(This is sometimes called the "data is code" equivalence.)
+But the limitations of the JPEG platform result in severely lobotomized "programs"—they cannot animate, respond to context, incorporate new compression techniques, or otherwise take any advantage of the computer beyond what JPEG explicitly allows.
+A crippled platform cripples a designer's means of expression.

 In order for a designer to take full advantage of the medium, a good platform must provide safe access to everything that is technologically possible.
 A platform for information software must offer: inputs from the environment (that is, communication with other software and physical sensors), from history (that is, storage), and from the user (that is, interaction); computational resources with which to respond to inputs; and unrestricted graphical output.
 Anything less robs information software of its full potential.
-The proper way to prevent destructive behavior is a well-designed security model, not arbitrarily amputating the computer’s capabilities.
+The proper way to prevent destructive behavior is a well-designed security model, not arbitrarily amputating the computer's capabilities.

 **"The platform must make it possible to create information software.
 The tool must make it easy"**